-We were appointed by the Board of Directors on 18 June 2018 to audit the Company financial statements for the period ended 31 March 2018.
-Our total uninterrupted period of engagement is 3 years, covering the periods ended 31 March 2018 to 2020.
+We were appointed by the Board of Directors on 18 June 2018 to audit the Company financial statements for the period ended 31 March 2018 and subsequent financial periods.
+Our total uninterrupted period of engagement is 4 years, covering the periods ended 31 March 2018 to 2021.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the Company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.